Box Api Implementation Using Javascript to Upload File

 Next, we'll add the CSS for styling:

-/* style.css */ trunk { background-color: rgb(6, 26, 27); } * { box-sizing: border-box; } .container { max-width: 500px; margin: 60px machine; } .container h1 { text-align: center; color: white; } grade { background-color: white; padding: 30px; } form .input-group { margin-bottom: 15px; } form label { display: block; margin-bottom: 10px; } form input { padding: 12px 20px; width: 100%; edge: 1px solid #ccc; } .submit-btn { width: 100%; edge: none; groundwork: rgb(37, 83, three); font-size: 18px; color: white; border-radius: 3px; padding: 20px; text-align: center; }
+/* style.css */ trunk { background-color: rgb(6, 26, 27); } * { box-sizing: border-box; } .container { max-width: 500px; margin: 60px machine; } .container h1 { text-align: center; color: white; } grade { background-color: white; padding: 30px; } form .input-group { margin-bottom: 15px; } form label { display: block; margin-bottom: 10px; } form input { padding: 12px 20px; width: 100%; edge: 1px solid #ccc; } .submit-btn { width: 100%; edge: none; groundwork: rgb(37, 83, three); font-size: 18px; color: white; border-radius: 3px; padding: 20px; text-align: center; } Below is a screenshot of the webpage so far:

 Side by side, we'll send the class to the server using the lawmaking below:

-// script.js const form = document.getElementById("course"); course.addEventListener("submit", submitForm); function submitForm(e) { e.preventDefault(); const name = certificate.getElementById("proper name"); const files = document.getElementById("files"); const formData = new FormData(); formData.suspend("proper noun", name.value); for(allow i =0; i < files.files.length; i++) { formData.suspend("files", files.files[i]); } fetch("http://localhost:5000/upload_files", { method: 'POST', body: formData, headers: { "Content-Type": "multipart/form-data" } }) .then((res) => console.log(res)) .catch((err) => ("Fault occured", err)); }
+// script.js const form = document.getElementById("course"); course.addEventListener("submit", submitForm); function submitForm(e) { e.preventDefault(); const name = certificate.getElementById("proper name"); const files = document.getElementById("files"); const formData = new FormData(); formData.suspend("proper noun", name.value); for(allow i =0; i < files.files.length; i++) { formData.suspend("files", files.files[i]); } fetch("http://localhost:5000/upload_files", { method: 'POST', body: formData, headers: { "Content-Type": "multipart/form-data" } }) .then((res) => console.log(res)) .catch((err) => ("Fault occured", err)); } There are several of import things that must happen when we employ script.js.
+First, we get the class element from the DOM and add a submit effect to it.
+Upon submitting, we use preventDefaultto prevent the default activeness that the browser would take when a form is submitted, which would ordinarily be redirecting to the value of the activeness attribute.
+Side by side, nosotros become the name and files input element from the DOM and createformData.

 Note: if we're only concerned with a single file, nosotros can append